theloser7455/InternshipDemo2_DECOMP/README.md

 # Credits & what i decompiled it with
 > [!IMPORTANT]
 > Decompiled this with UTMTCE and used Underanalyzer for the collision stuff (and rooms?)

 > [!IMPORTANT]
-> Salty_kvas for making internship.
+> and Salty_kvas for making internship in general.